tamirkifle/100-days-of-code/journal/round-1-summary-log.md

 Project :-

+-   Javacript30: 🍒

 Progress :-

+-   Finished the adding times with reduce project and started working on the follow along link highlighter.

 Notes :-

+-   Flexed my reduce muscles by adding up all time strings on a webpage.
+Understanding reduce more intimately.

 Tasks for tomorrow :-

+-   Javacript30: 🍒

 ## Day 83

 Project :-

+-   Javacript30: 🍒🍅

 Progress :-

+-   Finished the follow along link highlighter project.
+-   Finished the sticky nav project.

 Notes :-

+-   Learned about ChildNode.after() to insert elements after other elements.
+-   Worked more with the scroll event, got more familiarized with its behaviors and properties.

 Tasks for tomorrow :-

+-   Javacript30: 🍒

 ## Day 84